-1003 Groundwater trading and an allocations system is a mechanism to reduce long-term 1004 groundwater pumping.
-This manner of demand management action would support sustainable groundwater management in the Subbasin through the implementation of policies, programs, 1005 1006 and agreements that require, promote and/or incentivize water conservation and efficient water use.
-Demand management refers to water management actions that would require reduction in 1007 1008 the use of groundwater, and may include defining water allocations (shares) to each high-1009 volume user of groundwater.
-Normally, allocations would not be required for typical residential 1010 water uses below a threshold, such as 2 acre-feet (~650,000 gallons) per year.
-Allocations can be initially assigned to users based on historical water uses and irrigated acres, along with 1011 1012 considerations for supplemental surface water or treated effluent water sources.
-Shares are managed on an annual use audit, and duties may be fixed or variable depending on the water-1013 1014 year and anticipated irrigation water requirements for the growing season.
-To effectively result in long-term groundwater use reductions, allocations may also be ramped down in duty so as to 1015 gradually result in reduced pumping, and duties can be fine-tuned in an adaptive management 1016 approach based on aquifer water level responses and projected ability to meet the 20-year 1017 sustainability goals of the GSA.
-The allocations could also be traded or transferred to 1018 alternative locations throughout the basin or within prescribed areas.
-These groundwater 1019 trading programs are being proposed or explored by GSAs for a mechanism to assure that 1020 1021 sustainability goals can be achieved, and an equitable format for pumping reduction is 1022 established.
-1023 The structure for an allocation system has not been extensively explored at the time of this GSP, as allocations and associated requirements to reduce pumping within allocations is not a 1024 1025 desired management action, if other less economically impactful tools and management actions can be implemented to reach sustainability goals.
-An allocation program can limit groundwater 1026 1027 pumping in certain areas and/or from certain aquifer layers.
-The GSAs would like to better understand the relationship between pumping from the lower and upper aquifer layers, which 1028 can be further simulated in the hydrologic model.
-Limiting pumping in the upper aquifer layer so 1029 GDEs and domestic well users are not impacted from deep agricultural wells is a potential 1030 option to allocate groundwater pumping while minimizing economic impact.
-This potential 1031 management action can be reassessed while developing annual reports and at the 5-year GSP 1032 audit point to determine need, in consideration of the effectiveness and refined understanding of 1033 the feasibility of other management actions to meet sustainability goals.
-1034 levels and groundwater storage, as well as prevent surface water depletion below levels corresponding to the most recent twenty-year period.
+Groundwater trading and an allocations system is a mechanism to reduce long-term groundwater pumping.
+This manner of demand management action would support sustainable groundwater management in the Subbasin through the implementation of policies, programs, and agreements that require, promote, and/or incentivize water conservation and efficient water use.
+Demand management refers to water management actions that would require a reduction in the use of groundwater and may include defining water allocations (shares) to each high-volume user of groundwater.
+Normally, allocations would not be required for typical residential water uses below a threshold, such as 2 acre-feet (~650,000 gallons) per year.
+Allocations can be initially assigned to users based on historical water uses and irrigated acres, along with considerations for supplemental surface water or treated effluent water sources.
+Shares are managed on an annual use audit, and duties may be fixed or variable depending on the water year and anticipated irrigation water requirements for the growing season.
+To effectively result in long-term groundwater use reductions, allocations may also be ramped down in duty so as to gradually result in reduced pumping, and duties can be fine-tuned in an adaptive management approach based on aquifer water level responses and projected ability to meet the 20-year sustainability goals of the GSA.
+The allocations could also be traded or transferred to alternative locations throughout the basin or within prescribed areas.
+These groundwater trading programs are being proposed or explored by GSAs for a mechanism to assure that sustainability goals can be achieved, and an equitable format for pumping reduction is established.

+The structure for an allocation system has not been extensively explored at the time of this GSP, as allocations and associated requirements to reduce pumping within allocations is not a desired management action if other less economically impactful tools and management actions can be implemented to reach sustainability goals.
+An allocation program can limit groundwater pumping in certain areas and/or from certain aquifer layers.
+The GSAs would like to better understand the relationship between pumping from the lower and upper aquifer layers, which can be further simulated in the hydrologic model.
+Limiting pumping in the upper aquifer layer so GDEs and domestic well users are not impacted from deep agricultural wells is a potential option to allocate groundwater pumping while minimizing economic impact.
+This potential management action can be reassessed while developing annual reports and at the 5-year GSP audit point to determine need, in consideration of the effectiveness and refined understanding of the feasibility of other management actions to meet sustainability goals.

+This MA would implement demand management measures designed to maintain groundwater levels and groundwater storage, as well as prevent surface water depletion below levels corresponding to the most recent twenty-year period.
 The seasonal reduction in demand for water resources is a measurable component of this PMA.